 Face Painting Should Always Be Cruelty Free

 - Firstly I can only ethically recommend accredited cruelty free cosmetics.
-I recommend that parents use Choose Cruelty Free accredited makeup brands.
+I recommend that parents use only ethical vegan brands, approved by Cruelty Free International and their Leaping Bunny Programme.

 - Also, as a natural, toxic free makeup artist I advise you to choose 100% natural cosmetics.
 Choosing to use loose, mineral cosmetics is a far safer, healthier, alternative to conventional face paints.